nhcarter123/zilker-tournament-management/README.md

 - Apollo client
 - Typescript / React

-### Live Data
+### Live Data (Subscriptions)
-Notably this client implements websocket to sync the data in real time.
+Notably this client implements websockets to sync data in real time.
 There are reconnection hooks that refetch data after lost connection e.g. a player takes their phone out of their pocket after playing chess for 10 minutes.

 ### Getting started